Winnipeg News | Local Breaking | CTV News Winnipeg

 Three new presumptive COVID-19 cases in Manitoba

-Dr. Brent Roussin, chief provincial public health officer, talking about COVID-19.
+Dr. Brent Roussin, chief provincial public health officer, and Lanette Siragusa, the chief nursing officer for Shared Health, talking about COVID-19.

 WINNIPEG -- Health officials with the province announced on Sunday that there are three new presumptive cases of COVID-19 in Manitoba.